slewie/TextDetoxification/README.md

 * --model_name | what is model will be trained.
 * --library | parameter that corresponds to which library the model is from: `pytorch` or `transformers`

+After running the command, you need to write a text sequence that needs to be predicted or generated.